The Seven Principles of Software Testing: A Practical Guide for Testers

 • Cultural Resistance: Shifting testing to advanced levels can meet resistance from teams used to conventional waterfall models.

-• Incomplete Requirements: Early degrees regularly have incomplete or evolving requirements, making it hard to define check cases.
+• Incomplete Requirements: Early degrees regularly have incomplete or evolving requirements, making it hard to define and check cases.

 Strategies: